 Signing and mailing Form 8857.
 Janie signs and dates the form.
 She attaches the copy of her divorce decree (not illustrated) required by line 8.
-Finally, she mails the form to the IRS at the address shown in the instructions for Form 8857.
+Finally, she sends the form to the IRS address or fax number shown in the instructions for Form 8857.